GameServerManagers/LinuxGSM-Docs/requirements/java.md

 # Java

-Some game servers require using Java Runtime Environment \(JRE\) such as Minecraft and Project Zomboid.
+Some game servers require Java Runtime Environment \(JRE\), such as Minecraft and Project Zomboid.

 ## Installation of Java Runtime Environment

 ### Debian/Ubuntu

-To install the most up to date JRE for your distro run the following: `apt install default-jre` Or to select openjdk, run the following changing the version number: `apt install openjdk-8-jre`
+To install the most up to date JRE for your distro run the following: `sudo apt install default-jre` Or to select openjdk, run the following changing the version number: `sudo apt install openjdk-8-jre`

 Alternatively on Ubuntu you can use webupd8 PPA to download and install Oracle's Java.
 This is required for some Java profiling tools as those tools only use Oracle's JDK.
-You can view the instructions on how [here](http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html) Debian can follow webupd8 guide [here](http://www.webupd8.org/2014/03/how-to-install-oracle-java-8-in-debian.html)
+You can view the instructions on how [here](http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html).
+Debian can follow webupd8 guide [here](http://www.webupd8.org/2014/03/how-to-install-oracle-java-8-in-debian.html).

 ### CentOS/Fedora